dkelly255/fitness-app/README.md

         - 3 My permitted CRUD actions should be displayed
         - 4 The list of comments & replies should be paginated to prevent excessive scrolling for the user

-- View a record of my forum actvities so that I can Easily see my activity in terms of topics I have created, as well as comments and replies I have left
+- View a record of my forum activities so that I can Easily see my activity in terms of topics I have created, as well as comments and replies I have left
     - Acceptance Criteria:
         - 1 The activity summary should show a list of all topics created by the user, together with key details and permitted CRUD actions
         - 2 A list of all comments left by the user, together with key details and permitted CRUD actions should also be shown